3 Stocks Insiders Are Buying | Benzinga

 Below is a look at a few recent notable insider purchases.
 For more, check out Benzinga's insider transactions platform.

-- What’s Happening: Warby Parker, last month, reported better-than-expected Q3 sales results and raised FY21 net sales guidance above estimates.
+- What’s Happening: Continental Resources, last month, reported worse-than-expected Q3 sales results.

-- What Warby Parker Does: Warby Parker Inc is engaged in designing and development of designer prescription glasses and contacts to eye exams and vision tests.
+- What Continental Resources Does: Continental Resources is a U.S. oil and gas producer targeting in the Bakken Shale in North Dakota, the Delaware Basin in Texas, and the Scoop/Stack plays in Oklahoma.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.